CyberCookie/siegel/README.md

 npm i siegel
 ```

-Again, for testing purposes we can create the <b>app.ts</b> file we used above and build it using local siegel installation:
+Again, for testing purposes we can create the `app.ts` file we used above and build it using local siegel installation:

 ```sh
 npx siegel run -b -s -js ./app.ts